datacite/schema-docs/docs/appendices/appendix_2.rst

 * Addition of a new optional attribute for :ref:`12`

   * :ref:`12.f`.
 Controlled list is identical to existing :ref:`10.a` attribute

+Version 4.1 of the documentation includes these changes:

 * Addition of optional lang attribute to :ref:`16` property
 * Change to the definition of :ref:`Collection` to encompass collections of one resourceType as well as those of mixed types.
 * Inclusion of a reference to the Research Data Alliance (RDA)-recommended dynamic data citation approach in documentation in :doc:`section 2.2, Citation </guidance/dynamic_datasets>`.